From Sonic Retro

 Due to the unpopularity of the 32X, Chaotix sold far fewer units in comparison to many of the Mega Drive Sonic games.
 The 32X hardware has also put it at a disadvantage when it comes to official emulation - it has yet to be brought to any newer systems and so has become one of the more obscure Sonic games.

-With the exception of comics and nods to this game's existence, Mighty, Heavy and Bomb have not been seen in any Sonic game since (minus a brief cameo that the former was given in Sonic Generations).
+With the exception of comics and nods to this game's existence, Heavy and Bomb have not been seen in any Sonic game since.
 Espio was included in Sonic the Fighters, but Vector and Charmy were not seen in a video game until 2004's Sonic Heroes, where alongside Espio they formed Team Chaotix (and all three have had cameos since).
 The concept of a player controlling two characters was recycled for Sonic Advance 3, although the physics behind the ring connection has not been repeated.

 In Sonic Generations, a remix of Door Into Summer, the theme of Isolated Island, plays in the Collection Room in the HD versions, while a different remix can be unlocked in the 3DS version by completing StreetPass missions.
 In addition, when the Ring Time skill is activated in the HD versions, a remix of Tube Panic, the Special Stage theme plays.